CLIR’s Grants Team

 - Extensions cannot be granted for project whose approved end dates have already passed.

-- By default, one 6-month extension will be granted when justified.
+- By default, one 6-month extension will be granted when warranted.
+If additional time is needed, provide justification in your modification request.
 Only one no-cost extension will be granted per project.

 - After reviewing the submitted Grant Modification Form, the CLIR Grants Team may determine additional materials are necessary for approval.
 Additional instructions will be provided if necessary.